levysantiago/SistemaWeb-I2oT/README.md

   The ontology is where some objects are configured and classified in order to infer new information about them and return to the system which will execute some decision.
 This ontology is an extension of the [IoT-Lite](https://www.w3.org/Submission/iot-lite/), a light ontology for IoT devices, we took this ontology and created some more classes that we needed to use within this project.
 The ontology is located in SistemaWeb-I2oT/src/main/java/ontology/i2otology.owl.

 - **Ontology Model:**
-  It's similar to the Model layer, the difference is that we define the caracteristics thinking about the Ontology and not the Database, because of that, these models cannot inherits from the GenericModel once the Ontology model caracteristics are different from the Database model caracteristics.
+  It's similar to the Model layer, the difference is that we define the characteristics thinking about the Ontology and not the Database, because of that, these models cannot inherits from the GenericModel once the Ontology model characteristics are different from the Database model characteristics.

 - **[Jena Library:](https://jena.apache.org/)**
   Is the library created by the Apache used to communicate with the Ontology file.
 [Here](https://jena.apache.org/getting_started/index.html) you can see more information about the documentation.
 This library also offers some methods where we can activate the reasoner and make some inferences inside the ontology.